 - Category: Resources

-- Last Updated on Wednesday, 11 December 2013 16:33
+- Last Updated on Wednesday, 29 October 2014 12:15

 A Message to the Community Regarding the Supervisor's

-Tentative 2014 Budget
+Tentative 2015 Budget

 Susanne Donnelly, Town Supervisor

-Furthermore, we continue to contend with assessment reductions on our residential and commercial properties.
-Between residential “SCARS” (small claims by residents) and “tax certioraris” enacted by commercial property owners, the tax base in the Town of Ossining, and across almost every municipality in Westchester, continues to decrease.
-This puts the Town in a precarious spot: even before we increase taxes by one dollar, the tax rate rises simply because of the shrinking tax base.
-For 2014, we have seen a town-wide .06% increase of Taxable Assessed Values Town-wide, and a -.69% decrease in the Unincorporated area of the Town, as a result of tax certiorari and small claims (household) assessment reductions.However, we are confident that the Town-wide re-evaluation plan, into which we’ve entered with other Westchester municipalities to reach economies of scale on pricing, will help to slow and eventually eradicate these reductions and find a fair and equitable balance for all of our taxpayers.
+Furthermore, we continue to contend with assessment challenges on the values of our residential and commercial properties.
+Between residential “SCARS” (small claims by residents) and “tax certioraris” enacted by commercial property owners, the tax base in the Town of Ossining, and across almost every municipality in Westchester, continues to be impacted, as does the average residential assessment.
+As the economy has continued to improve, the Town has seen new construction, which has served to counter the lower assessments resulting from tax certiorari claims.
+This is especially clear in the Unincorporated Area, where we have seen a 1.07% increase in Taxable Assessed Value in 2015, while the Town General has seen a modest, but still promising, 0.15% increase.
+However, exclusive of the new construction, we are confident that the Town-wide re-evaluation plan, into which we’ve entered with other Westchester municipalities to reach economies of scale on pricing, will help to slow and eventually eradicate these reductions and find a fair and equitable balance for all of our taxpayers.

 Download the Budget Archives...